Maheshbabu9199/Dyslexia/README.md

-# This is the documentation file for the Projects_01 file
+# This is the readme for the Dyslexia Project.
+Will be updated soon..